UzairKamalYZ/my-property-agent/README.md

 ### Configuration

-1. Create a `.env` file in the root of the project:
+1. Create a `.env` file in the root of the project by copying the example file:
     ```bash
     cp .env.example .env
     ```